Sarah Blake Diary Entry Nov 3, 2003 —

 Pics of me before I entered the adult video biz:

-Login into the paid membership to see all the pics plus 21 year old ME using toys ANAL!
+Login into the paid membership to see all the pics plus 21 year old ME using toys ANAL and DP!
 ONLY on My website www.SarahBlake.com JOIN NOW!